flyryan/Instant-Scanner-NSF/readme.md

      - If the heartbeat mechanism is enabled, verify that the heartbeat file is being updated at the specified intervals.

    - **Processed Files Log**:
-     - Since this feature is enabled by default, place a test NSF file in the monitored directory and check if it's logged properly in the `$ProcessedFilesLog`.
+     - If processed file logging is enabled, place a test NSF file in the monitored directory and check if it's logged properly in the `$ProcessedFilesLog`.

 ---